microsoft/factored-segmenter/README.md

 # FactoredSegmenter

+FactoredSegmenter is the unsupervised text tokenizer for machine translation that underlies Microsoft Translator.
-FactoredSegmenter refers to both a segmentation library and an encoding of text that aims at factoring shared properties of words, such as casing or spacing.
+The term "FactoredSegmenter" refers to both a segmentation library and an encoding of text that aims at _factoring shared properties of words_, such as casing or spacing.

+FactoredSegmenter segments words into subwords using the popular [SentencePiece](https://github.com/google/sentencepiece) library under the hood.
+However, unlike SentencePiece in its common usage, spaces and capitalization are not encoded in the sub-word tokens themselves.
+Instead, they are encoded in _factors_ that are attached to each token.
+This allows to share model parameters across occurences of the same word in the middle of a sentence, capitalized at the start of a sentence, at the start of a sentence enclosed in parentheses or quotation marks, or in all-caps in a social-media rant.
+In SentencePiece, these are all distinct tokens, which is less robust.
+For example, this distinction leads to poor translation accuracy for all-caps sentences.

+FactoredSegmenter complements the [Marian Neural Machine Translation Toolkit](https://github.com/marian-nmt/marian), which has native support for factored modeling, and directly understands the FactoredSegmenter text encoding.

+FactoredSegmenter supports so-called "phrase fixing," where specific phrases are required to be translated in a very specific way.
+This is supported by either allowing to replace such phrases by a fixed token (where a factor is used to distinguish multiple such phrase fixes in a single sentence), or by allowing to insert the desired target translation already in the source, where factors are used to distinguish the source from the target translation.

+In addition to factors, FactoredSegmenter treats numerals specially: In FactoredSegmenter, each digit is always its own token, in every writing system.
+We have observed that this reliably fixes a large class of translation errors for numerals, especially when translating between different numeric systems (such as Arabic numbers to Chinese).

+Lastly, FactoredSegmenter provides a mechanism to handle unknown characters, such as rare graphical characters, by encoding them by their Unicode character code in a form that a translation system can learn to copy through.

+## Why Factors?

-For example, whether the word "hydroxychloroquine" occurs at the beginning of the word (where it would normally be capitalized) or within the sentence, or whether it appears after a quotation mark (where it is lower-case but there is no space before it) or not, it is still the same word, and it seems desirable to share parameters across all four cases.
-The well-known SentencePiece encoding would not share parameters between these four cases.
-Further, since this is a reasonably rare word, it may not have been seen after a quotation mark frequently enough to get its own token.
-Hence, in that situation it would be segmented differently from the other three cases.
+Consider the word "hydroxychloroquine."
+Whether it occurs at the beginning of the word (where it would normally be capitalized) or within the sentence, or whether it appears after a quotation mark (where it is lower-case but there is no space before it) or not, it is still the same word, and it seems desirable to share parameters across all four cases.
+For example, since "hydroxychloroquine" is a reasonably rare word, it may not have been seen after a quotation mark frequently enough to get its own token.
+Hence, in that situation it would not only not share its embedding, but it also may be segmented differently from the other cases.

-FactoredSegmenter represents each (sub)word as a tuple.
+FactoredSegmenter attempts to remedy this problem by representing each (sub)word as a tuple.
 For example, "hydroxychloroquine" at sentence start would be represented by a tuple
 ```
 {
     lemma = "hydroxychloroquine",